GitHub Agentic Workflows

 • Branch not created: Ensure create-orphan: true or create manually.

-• Validation failures: Match file-glob, stay under max-file-size (10KB default) and max-file-count (100 default).
+• Validation failures: Match file-glob, stay under max-file-size (10KB default), max-file-count (100 default), and max-patch-size (10KB default).

 • Changes not persisting: Check directory path, workflow completion, push errors in logs.